Their Last Season

 "Danish, I am not going forever.
 Why are you hugging me as if it is the last time?"

-Danish pulled out of the hug and looked at her with disapproval.
+Danish pulled away from the hug and looked at her with disapproval.

 "You don't get to joke like this, Ira.